 You might have dreams to start a small coffee shop or full-kitchen café that serves a larger crowd during breakfast and brunch.
 Or you may envision opening a busy coffee house that offers live music and a wide variety of food.

 You have big dreams.

-However, your actual budget may delaying your goals to start your coffee shop.
+However, your actual budget may be delaying your goals to start your coffee shop.
 This is where I believe it's time to switch tactics to realize your dream.
 When you switch strategies, I believe that you can and will reach your ultimate goal.

 If you already know your ultimate goal.
 You're in good shape.
 Most people aren't sure what they want.
 Financial barriers can also muddy the waters.
-I believe that sometimes the best way to move forward towards realizing your goals is my taking small and deliberate steps in that direction.
+I believe that sometimes the best way to move forward towards realizing your goals is by taking small and deliberate steps in that direction.
 It sounds simple, right?

 When it comes to opening your dream coffee shop, dream big, but start small.

 Many successful and larger coffee shops actually started off small, very small.
 This would include starting off as a coffee drive-thru stand, a coffee cart, a coffee kiosk, or coffee cart.

-Or you might consider starting tiny café with outside seating only.
+Or you might consider starting a tiny café with outside seating only.

 A Lowered Coffee Shop Budget May Increase Your Creativity

 Okay, so you may not have a million dollars to open your coffee business.
 You may not even have $200,000 to start a coffee shop.
-That’s okay, because most likely wouldn’t need that much anyway – if you start a small coffee business!
+That’s okay, because most likely you wouldn’t need that much anyway – if you start a small coffee business!